The other day, I read something that startled me into taking action.

 In this example, I first felt a wave of compassion for the storyteller.
 Then I couldn’t help but wonder, “What if that happened to me?”

-By doing this, it completely bypassed this jaded consumer’s natural defense against being sold to.
+By doing this, it completely bypassed my jaded consumer’s natural defense against sales pitches.

 Even if you aren’t selling, telling a poignant story helps your message stand out.

 Here’s another example of how using the right words makes all the difference:

 I think storytelling is powerful because it taps into the human side of marketing.
 It frames your message in a way that people can understand and relate to.
 This video is a perfect example of that.